rockhymas/iberia/README.md

 because losing half your hearts will require a full 50 minutes of gameplay (plus food and a bed) to recover back to full health.

+### Slow Crafting When Armored

+*What is it?*

+When wearing armor, your access to chests, crafting tables, enchanting tables, furnaces, dispensers, hoppers, droppers, potion stands, and beacons will be slowed down.
+The slowdown is a delay that shows up when first accessing the object.
+The slowdown is greatest with full diamond armor, and non-existent with no armor.
+While waiting for access, you can still cancel out by pressing ESC.

+*How do I deal with it?*

+The best way to deal with it is to wear no armor or light armor when doing lots of crafting work.
+This encourages protecting the areas where you will be doing crafting with barriers and lighting.
+It also means you'll want to easily put on and take off armor.
+To allow for that, you can now hold down SHIFT while right clicking an armor stand to swap the armor on the stand with the armor that you are wearing.

 ### Reduced Debug Info

 *What is it?*